BoxCatGarden/proc_macro_api/proc_macro_api_tests/README.md

 for enabling optional tests.
 In order to enable an optional test, enable the corresponding test-option features.

-`test_normal` is provided for exhaustiveness, and normal-tests are not optional.
+* `test_normal` is provided for exhaustiveness, and the tests in it are not optional.

-`test_comp_err_*` will cause a compiling error.
+* `test_comp_err_*` will cause a compiling error.
 It is used for testing the error detecting and the error message, manually.

-`test_err_*` will be compiled successfully, but tests in it will always fail.
+* `test_err_*` will be compiled successfully, but the doc-tests in it will always fail to be compiled.
 It is used for testing the error detecting and the error message, manually.

 See *Cargo.toml* for the list of the test-option features.